TienTruong71/Workshop-AWS-FCJ/content/_index.md

 {{% notice note %}}
 🎯 **Expected Outcomes:**
-By the end of this workshop, learners will:
-- Understand the end-to-end architecture of a database system deployed via IaC.
-- Learn how to develop and reuse IaC templates for different types of databases.
-- Gain practical experience in change control, rollback mechanisms, and CI/CD integration.
-- Be able to apply these practices in real-world environments including development, staging, and production.
+By the end of this workshop, learners will understand the end-to-end architecture of a database system deployed via IaC.
+Learn how to develop and reuse IaC templates for different types of databases.
+Gain practical experience in change control, rollback mechanisms, and CI/CD integration.
+Be able to apply these practices in real-world environments including development, staging, and production.
 {{% /notice %}}

 ![ConnectPrivate](/images/arc-log.png)

+Below is an overview diagram of **database configuration management** and **infrastructure as code (IaC)** using the **Terraform** tool for modeling.
+You can refer to it.

-### Nội dung
+### Content

  1. [Introduction](1-introduce/)
  2. [Preparation](2-Prerequiste/)